appelsin4ik/-UNI-PROJECT-Vocabulary-Trainer/README.md

 - **Build Tool:** Gradle
 - **IDE / Tools:** IntelliJ IDEA (or your preferred Java IDE)
 - **Documentation:** UML diagrams, Word docs

 ---

+## 👥 My Contribution & Role

+Here are the parts I worked on or took responsibility for:

+- [ ] Core logic for practicing vocabulary (e.g. quiz modes)
+- [ ] Integration between front-end and back-end parts
+- [ ] Writing parts of the documentation (user manual, design diagrams)
+- [ ] Refactoring for code clarity and style
+- [ ] Adding tests (if any)
+- [ ] Bug fixing and cleaning up

+---

+## 🖼 Screenshots / Demo

+> *(Add some images or GIFs here to show the app in action — it helps a lot!)*

+For example:

+- Vocabulary list view
+- Quiz / practice view
+- Progress / stats view

+---